Celegast/PGGA-GoMapBot/README.md

 # PGGA-GoMapBot
-Gym data parser for gomap.at
+Gym data parser for gomap.at (Firefox only)